VibrantHawaii/wix-badging/README.md

     + <del>Set up backend JS
     + <del>Create and document User-PII DB
     + <del>Ensure PII user DB is separate and only accessible by backend
-    + New DB to track transactions (issue unique key for each contact button instance, revoke when used)
     + <del>Contact Learner dialog
     + <del>Complete error handling and input validation for Contact Learner dialog
     + <del>Add CAPTCHA to dialog
     + <del>Create JS email provider account
     + <del>Send email from backend
     + Catch error conditions on email send
+    + New DB to track transactions (issue unique token for each contact button instance, revoke when used)
     + Revoke unique token when email sent
     + Check unique tokens when email request issued
     + IP address tracking for sender (to catch abuse?)